 - list of references

-They all will lead you to other highly relevant scholarly articles!
+They will all lead you to other highly relevant scholarly literature!

 7. If needed, you can move to another or more general database